 After more than ten years of uninterrupted growth, Berlin’s economic output and the number of people in work fell in 2020 due to the Corona situation.
 The price-adjusted gross domestic product fell by 3.3% compared to the previous year (Germany -4.9%).
 While the capital generated around 157 billion Euro in 2019, it was around 155 billion Euro in 2020.
 The number of people in employment fell by -0.4% compared to the previous year (Germany -1.1%).
 In a comparison of the Federal states, Berlin recorded the smallest decline.

 The forecasts for the Berlin economy are encouraging: They assume a recovery in the second half of the year.
 Accordingly, the economic level of 2019 could be reached again at the beginning of 2022.

-In 2018, consumer prices in Berlin increased by an average of 2.0 percent over the previous year.
-That was the highest increase in the last six years.
+In 2020, consumer prices in Berlin increased by an average of 0.5 percent over the previous year.
+The increase was therefore lower than that posted in the previous year.